fredli74/piwik/plugins/QueuedTracking/README.md

 * [Redis server 2.8+](http://redis.io/), [Redis quickstart](http://redis.io/topics/quickstart)
 * [phpredis PHP extension](https://github.com/nicolasff/phpredis), [Install](https://github.com/nicolasff/phpredis#installingconfiguring)
-* Transactions will be used and must be supported by the SQL database.
+* Transactions are used and must be supported by the SQL database.

 __Where can I configure and enable the queue?__

 In your Piwik instance go to "Settings => Plugin Settings".
 There will be a section for this plugin.

+__I do not want to process tracking requests within a tracking request, what shall I do?__

+First make sure to disable the setting "Process during tracking request" in "Plugin Settings".
+Then setup a cronjob that executes the command `./console queuedtracking:process` for instance every 30 seconds or every minute.
+That's it.
+This command will make sure to process all queued tracking requests whenever possible.

+Example crontab entry that starts the processor every minute:

+`* * * * * cd /piwik && ./console queuedtracking:process >/dev/null 2>&1`

+__Can I keep track of the state of the queue?__

+Yes, you can.
+Just execute the command `./console queuedtracking:monitor`.
+This will show the current state of the queue.

+__How should the redis server be configured?__

+Make sure to have enough space to save all tracking requests in the queue.
+One tracking request in the queue takes about 1.5KB.
+All tracking requests of all websites are stored in the same queue.
+There should be only one Redis server to make sure the data will be replayed in the same order as they were recorded.
+If you want to configure Redis HA (High Availability) it should be possible to use Redis Cluser, Redis Sentinel, ...

 __Why do some tests fail on my local Piwik instance?__

 Make sure the requirements mentioned above are met and Redis needs to run on 127.0.0.1:6379 with no password for the integration tests to work.
 It will use the database "15" and the tests may flush all data it contains.
+Make sure it does not contain any important data.

 __What if I want to disable the queue?__